Pathogens are ‘disease causing micro-organisms’. They are categorised into four broad groups, namely bacteria, viruses, fungi and parasites.

 - Anaerobic bacteria can survive without oxygen, and obligate anaerobes can only survive in an environment without oxygen.

-Clinical Relevance – Common Pathogenic Bacteria
+Clinical Relevance – Common Pathogens

 The classification of bacteria is important as it helps to diagnose bacterial diseases from swabs or samples taken from the infection site, and also guides the use of the correct class of antibiotics.